A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Introduction

 \section{Introduction}

-\IEEEPARstart{A}ccurate workload prediction brings huge economic benefits to cloud providers \cite{niknafs2019runtime} and many cloud frameworks make real-time adjustments based on the workload prediction results \cite{10.1145/3041021.3054186}.
-On the one hand, workload prediction provides meaningful insights to improve the utilization of cloud servers while ensuring the quality of service (QoS) \cite{9209730} \cite{DBLP:conf/scc2/MoussaYBDH19}.
-On the other hand, it can also alarm the forthcoming uncommon heavy workload, thus helping to avoid service level agreement (SLA) violations.
+\IEEEPARstart{A}ccurateAccurate workload prediction brings huge economic benefits to cloud providers \cite{niknafs2019runtime} and many cloud frameworks make real-time adjustments based on the workload prediction results \cite{10.1145/3041021.3054186}.
+On the one hand, workload prediction provides meaningful insights to improve the utilization of cloud servers while ensuring the Quality of Service (QoS) \cite{9209730} \cite{DBLP:conf/scc2/MoussaYBDH19,bi2019temporal,bi2024arima,yuan2024improved}.
+On the other hand, it can alarm forthcoming rare heavy workload to avoid Service Level Agreement (SLA) violations.